riley-klingler/latitude/CONTRIBUTING.md

 ## Workflow tip: work concurrently

-You don't need to wait for a Latitude PR to be merged before beginning your product work.
-It's easy to work on your Latitude and product changes concurrently.
+You don't need to wait for a Latitude PR to be merged before beginning using it in the monorepo.
+It's easy to work on your Latitude and monorepo concurrently.

-To set this up, point your monorepo's latitude dependency to your branch:
+To set this up, point your monorepo's latitude dependency to your branch: **NOTE: This is currently not working, see issue: [yarn upgrade package will upgrade unrelated packages in the lockfile #3137](https://github.com/yarnpkg/yarn/issues/3137). `yarn link` works which you can see below.**

 ```bash
 cd ~/monorepo